 - Weekly community building activities

 DESC entered the supportive housing arena in 1994 with the opening of The Union, a historic 52 unit building located in the Pioneer Square neighborhood of Seattle.
 This first housing project marked the expansion of our mission from merely managing homelessness to actually ending the homelessness of our community's most vulnerable men and women.
-Today, DESC owns and manages nearly 1,000 units of supportive housing throughout Seattle, and has two additional building sites in development with projected completions in 2011 and 2013.
-Currently in development is a new site on Aurora Ave N.
+Today, DESC owns and manages nearly 1,000 units of supportive housing throughout Seattle, and has one additional building site under construction on Delridge Avenue SW in West Seattle with a projected completion in December 2013.
+Another project is currently under development phase in the Interbay neighborhood.

 DESC Supportive Housing is built upon the Housing First Philosophy.
 You can learn more about Housing First here.projects in development Current Supportive Housing